MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

     ![Export model button](media/recap-photo14.PNG "Export model button")

-2. In the Advanced Panel, choose **OBJ** as the export file type, and then set the texture size to 4098 x4 098.
+2. In the **Export model** dialog box, choose **OBJ** as the export file type, and then set the texture size to 4098 x4 098.
 You can choose a larger or smaller texture size but be aware that this will affect performance or visual fidelity.
 When ready, select **Export**.

     ![Export model options](media/recap-photo15.PNG "Export model options")